 Sensitization on Gender Based Violence in Gosa Baruwa

-On the 20th of July, we went for an outing to sensitize the people of Gosa Baruwa, to sensitize them on the ways to curb Gender based violence.
+On the 20th of July 2020, we went to sensitize the people of Gosa, Barwa on ways to curb Gender-Based Violence (GBV).

-Vaccine Network team was split into two, the first team went to Gosa Baruwa Primary school to educate adolescent girls on gender based violence.
-The second team visited the community Chief, Chief Monday Kogi to appreciate him for his efforts in curbing gender based violence.
+Our team was split into two: the first of which went to Gosa Barwa Primary School to educate adolescent girls on Gender-Based Violence; and the second team, which visited the community Chief, Chief Monday Kogi to appreciate him for his efforts in curbing Gender-Based Violence.

-Our first team was led by Mrs. Chika Nwankwo who conducted a lecture on Gender Based Violence to 20 adolescent girls.
+The first team was led by Mrs. Chika Nwankwo who conducted a lecture on Gender-Based Violence to 20 adolescent girls.
 She spoke extensively on gender roles, GBV and what to do to help victims of GBV.

-Our second team was welcomed warmly by Chief Monday Kogi who was appreciative of the efforts Vaccine Network for Disease Control has played in his community.
+Our second team was warmly welcomed by Chief Monday Kogi who was appreciative of the efforts of Vaccine Network in his community.
 He assured us of his stance against GBV, and his commitment to avoid future occurrence.
-We handed him his copy of the communique on GBV which he and 39 other Chiefs across FCT signed.
+We handed him his copy of the communique on GBV which he and 39 other chiefs across the FCT signed.

-This is what Vaccine Network for Disease Control do, we are committed to reaching out to people no matter where they are.
+This is part of what we do at Vaccine Network for Disease Control.
+We are committed to reaching out to people no matter where they are.

 Vaccine Network for Disease Control is a Non-Profit Organization determined to leave a unique footprint in the lives of the under served through community and advocacy approaches that meet their health and developmental needs.